sisl/ROSOccupancyGridPrediction/README.md

 | PredNet with SAAConvLSTM | -      |    5.1 ± 0.45 |

 ## Acknowledgements
-The  authors  would  like  to  acknowledge  this  project  bein made possible by the funding from the Ford-Stanford Alliance.
+The  authors would like to acknowledge this project being made possible by the funding from the Ford-Stanford Alliance.

 ## References